itsneiq/AIOS/AIOS/Repository/Repository_v1.2.md

 This specification derives its authority from the following Canonical Specifications:

 - AIOS Core v4.3 SSOT
-- AIOS Runtime v1.2 SSOT
+- AIOS Runtime v1.2
-- AIOS Production v4.3 SSOT
+- AIOS Production v4.4

 These Canonical Specifications remain the authoritative definition of AIOS.